kitspace/kicad_footprints/README.md

 - This is a collection of all the KiCad footprints I know of.
 If you know of any more, please let me know!
 (Ideally by opening a pull-request or at least an issue on this repo.)
 - These footprints are regularily checked with [the Github Action workflow](.github/workflows/load_into_kicad.yml) to make sure KiCad can load them.
-- After you [Register them with KiCad](#registering-with-kicad) you can use the footprint filter in the footprint assignment tool to find what you want.
+- After you [register them with KiCad](#registering-with-kicad) you can use the footprint filter in the footprint assignment tool to find what you want.

 ![](screenshot.png)